cesarvr/Spring-Boot/README.md

 # my-java-app-2-d6zs4                 1/1       Running     0          8m
 ```

-We see here two container [1](#appendix-1) the one with suffix ``build`` means that this container was in charge of the building process (putting your JAR in place, configuration, etc).
+We see here two container [1](#appendix-1) the one with suffix ``build`` means that this container was in charge of the building process (putting your JAR in place, configuration, etc.).
 The one with suffix ``d6zs4`` (this is random) is the one holding your application, so if something is wrong at runtime you should look for the logs there, for example:

 ```sh
 oc log my-java-app-2-d6zs4